joescharf/nft.joescharf.com/README.md

 ## Intro
 This app is based on [Nader Dabit's](https://twitter.com/dabit3) excellent [How to Build a Full Stack NFT Marketplace with Polygon and Next.js](https://www.youtube.com/watch?v=GKJBEEXUha0) tutorial available from this [github repository](https://github.com/dabit3/polygon-ethereum-nextjs-marketplace/).

 I have used this tutorial to come up to speed and experiment with smart contracts and frontend web3 primitives.
-I've also added some additional features and updates:
+I've also added some additional features and updates.

 My production deployment of this repo can be found at [Scharfnado NFT Marketplace](https://nft.joescharf.com).

 ## Additions to source repo
 * Typescript as much as possible
+* [hardhat-deploy plugin](https://github.com/wighawag/hardhat-deploy) to simplify contract deployment and testing with [hardhat](https://hardhat.org/)
 * Multi-chain capability - define your chains in `conf/networkInfo.*.ts`
 * Network (chain) selector persisted in localstorage
-* [hardhat-deploy plugin](https://github.com/wighawag/hardhat-deploy) to simplify contract deployment and testing with [hardhat](https://hardhat.org/)
-* Ability to set listingPrice in case you can't find the faucet for a chain.
+* Ability to set listingPrice() on NFTMarket contract in case you can't find the faucet for a chain. (i.e. listingPrice(0))

 ## Overview